julowe/wifi-pager/README.md

 - [Compact USB-C Qi Receiver](https://www.amazon.com/gp/product/B07CVXW3MV/) Hack down the case around the Qi loop & PCB so if can fit in the case

 ## TODO

+### v0.9
+- [ ] change case to use countersunk 3mm head depth bolts, vs 5mm depth socket cap bolts
 - [ ] make error message display on magtag screen if on boot you can't reach wifi
 - [ ] review code and see what TODOs are there and what other problems there are

-- [ ] change case to use countersunk 3mm head depth bolts, vs 5mm depth socket cap bolts
+I plan to skip v1.0 because a true 1.0 would require me to reprint the bullky case that can fit the old (larger) Qi charger, and I don't want to do that.
+So leaving v0.9 to reflect that it might not be production ready. v2 will be with directly soldered qi and thus smaller case, so will not be compatible with previous.

+### v2.0
 - [ ] How thin can i print TPU gaskets?
 Would just one layer be smoother?
 Or make channel for unprinted TPU filament/O-ring?
+- [x] Solder Qi receiver directly to PCB
+- [ ] add some hot glue strain relief to Qi board <-> wires & wires <-> PCB
-- [ ] test then documents soldering Qi receiver directly to PCB
+- [ ] document soldering Qi receiver directly to PCB
 - [ ] shrink case dimensions now that Qi receiver is smaller and no USB-C sticking out
+- [ ] think about adding vibration motor - space in case for motor, but also what pins to attach it to